Micronutrient deficiencies: hidden hunger and its prevention in humanitarian crises

 Other actions: from fortification to lipid-based supplements and financial assistance

 Another recommended approach, in addition to helping improve the diversity of products available to families, is micronutrient fortification.
-This can be applied to foods such as flours, rice, oils, sugar, salt, and condiments.
-This type of intervention, which should generally be led by national governments, is also applicable to general food distribution programmes for the most vulnerable families in emergencies (UNICEF, 2023)UNICEF.
-(2023).
-Large-scale food fortification for the prevention of micronutrient deficiencies in children, women and communities: Guidance note. https://www.unicef.org/documents/large-scale-food-fortification-prevention-micronutrient-deficiencies-children-women-and.
+This can be applied to foods such as flours, rice, oils, sugar, salt and condiments.
+This type of intervention, which should generally be led by national governments, is also applicable to general food distribution programmes for the most vulnerable families in emergencies (UNICEF, 2023).

-There are also other alternatives, such as home fortification aids, or distributions of specialised nutritious foods.
-One example is small-quantity lipid-based nutrient supplements (SQ-LNS), which provide energy, proteins, fatty acids, vitamins, and minerals, although they are expensive (UNICEF & Global Nutrition Cluster, 2024)UNICEF & Global Nutrition Cluster.
-(2024).
-Evidence review for the programme guidance to protect the nutrition of women and adolescent girls in humanitarian settings.
-UNICEF. https://www.unicef.org/media/160221/file/PBWG-Humanitarian-Evidence-review-final.pdf.
+There are also other alternatives, such as home fortification support or distributions of specialised nutritious foods.
+One example of these are small-quantity lipid-based nutrient supplements (SQ-LNS), which provide energy, proteins, fatty acids, vitamins and minerals, although they are expensive (UNICEF & GNC, 2024a).

-There are other fundamental actions with a very different focus: the mainstreaming of feminist and gender equality approaches and their combination with cash transfers or actions aimed at the empowerment of women (UNICEF & Global Nutrition Cluster, 2024)UNICEF & Global Nutrition Cluster.
-(2024).
-Programme guidance to protect the nutrition of women and adolescent girls in humanitarian settings.
-UNICEF. https://www.unicef.org/documents/guidance-protect-nutrition-women-and-adolescent-girls-humanitarian-settings.
+There are other fundamental actions with a very different approach.
+These involve mainstreaming feminist and gender equality approaches and combining them with cash transfers or actions aimed at women's empowerment (UNICEF & GNC, 2024b).
 These are interventions that help women gain greater autonomy and economic capacity to supplement their diet with quality products.
-They also facilitate access to health services, where micronutrient deficiencies can be detected, treated, or helped to be prevented.
-In many cases, interventions promoting and protecting appropriate feeding practices, especially in early childhood, also have a positive effect on the prevention of these deficiencies.
+They also facilitate access to health services, where micronutrient deficiencies can be detected, treated or helped to prevent.
+In many cases, interventions to promote and protect appropriate feeding, especially in early childhood, also have a positive effect on the prevention of these deficiencies.

 References